vickyguar/qr-generator/README.md

 # qr-generator
-QR code generator using the ´´´qrcode´´´ library.
+QR code generator using the Python `qrcode` library.

 This tool allows you to generate a QR code for either: